samcoydev/owl-crypt/WORK-BOOK.md

 * How to Set Up a Raspberry Pi Access Point: https://www.tomshardware.com/how-to/raspberry-pi-access-point
 * How to Host a Local Server on Raspberry Pi: https://www.tomshardware.com/news/raspberry-pi-web-server,40174.html
 * Raspberry Pi Documentation: Setting Up a Wireless Access Point: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md

+## On Actors, Sheets, Roles, and Behaviours

+### Actors

+An 'Actor' is an adaptor, not a data container.
+Actors interface with the game world and other actors to modify their respective 'data sheets'.

+For example, you send the `GIVE` command in.
+The system executes that command for your actor and the actor checks their inventory, and then transfers the item to another actors inventory.
+If we used an enemy in this example, a human would be replaced with a `behaviour` script that would react to its actor and sheet data and command the actor to do specific actions based on whatever conditions are set by the behaviour script creator.

+An example of Actors being the adaptor for `Data Sheet` data and the game world is energy cost.
+Depending on the current stats in the Actors' Data Sheet, and their role, the energy cost of an action may change.
+The Actor object should take both the Data Sheet level and the game world level into account and come up with something.

+### Sheets

+A `Data Sheet` is a data container.
+It will contain statistics like health points, magic points, etc. It is agnostic to the game worlds state, and relies on the correct data / conditions to be passed in or met by the actor, and only cares about modifying the sheet, or notifying the room that something has changed, such as death or leveling up.

+### Roles

+A 'Role' is a rename of 'Classes' in RPG terms.
+You can select from Paladin, Rogue, etc. Each will have their own special logic and rulesets for how to modify the players datasheet.

+Roles are especially important when considering Energy Cost for actions.
+Certain Roles will be able to carry out certain actions multiple times, and sometimes with a discounted (or increased) energy cost.

+### Behaviours

+A 'Behaviour' at its core is the definition for which logic should be used to accomplish what goal as an NPC.
+It sounds vague, and that is by design.
+If you want to make a GPT powered chatbot in your game you can.
+If you want to make an NPC co-op mod you can.
+You want to make a basic skeleton enemy that dances before death, you can.

+### All Together Now

+'Behaviours' and 'Players' can see data from their respective 'Data Sheets' and make decisions based on that data.
+They can command their actors to interact with other actors and the game world to do a thing.
+Depending on the action taken, the Actors 'Data Sheet' will be referenced for whether the action is possible, and when modifying a stat.
+Depending on the 'Role' associated with the 'Data Sheet', there may be special logic for doing certain actions.